bespinian/serverless-workshop/README.md

 1. Visit the [CodeDeploy UI](https://console.aws.amazon.com/codesuite/codedeploy/applications)
 1. Choose your application
 1. Click "Create deployment" and choose "Use AppSpec editor" with "YAML"
-1. Enter the following code into the text field (replacing `AWSUSER` with your username):
+1. Enter the following code into the text field (replacing `AWSUSER` with your user name):

    ```yml
    version: 0.0